openshift/installer/Documentation/install/aws/manual-boot.md

 If you're having problems at this step, make sure you've [configured Terraform][initialize-tf] correctly.
 If you continue to have problems, check out the [Troubleshooting Tectonic Installer FAQ][faq].

 When complete, your Tectonic cluster will be ready for access.

+## Use assets.zip to create multiple deployments

+If you wish to use downloaded assets to deploy multiple clusters, first make a copy of the directory for each planned instance.
+Then edit each directory's `terraform.tfvars`, and deploy individually.

+For example, to create two matching clusters in two different regions, first create two copies of the assets folder.
+Edit `terraform.tfvars` in one directory to change one node's `tectonic_aws_region` value to a different region, and edit the subnets to reflect the new region.
+Leave the second directory's `terraform.tfvars` file in its default state.

+Then, run `terraform plan` and `terraform apply` on each `terraform.tfvars` file in turn to deploy your Tectonic clusters.

 ## Access the cluster